-- Deep.
+- It's deep.
 This means your product or service has lots of features because you’ve anticipated what people need as they come up the power curve.

-- Intelligent.
+- It's intelligent.
 When people use your product or service, they see that someone smart understood their problem or pain.

-- Complete.
-A complete product is surrounded with everything you need.
-For example, great software is not just the downloadable file.
+- It's complete.
+A complete product provides everything you need.
+For example, great software is not just a downloadable file.
 It’s also the documentation, support, and string of enhancements.

-- Empowering.
+- It's empowering.
 A product or service empowers people because it makes them better.
 Great stuff doesn’t fight you—it becomes one with you.

-- Elegant.
+- It's elegant.
 This means that your product or service is not just functional, it’s also well-designed so that people could use it easily and quickly.

 A product or service, no matter how great, is a collection of parts or snippets of code.
 A “cause,” by contrast, changes lives.
 It’s not enough to make a great product or service—you also need to position it and explain it as a way to improve lives.
 Steve Jobs didn’t position an iPhone as $188 worth of parts.
 Evangelists need to seize the moral high ground and transcend the exchange of money for goods and services.